 -In case the agent, being a legal practitioner, has been guilty of professional misconduct.

 -If he, being a chartered accountant, he has been guilty of negligence or misconduct.

-Further, the next post will deal with the patent examination and registration process to become a patent agent in India.
-In case, you need patent services from our patent agents, please visit patent services in India.
+Further, the next post will deal with the patent examination and registration process to become a patent agent in India, and also below some of the interesting posts.